 Known as the “silent killer,” carbon monoxide is a colourless and odourless gas that is fatal in large doses.
 In smaller doses, it can result in severe health problems.
-It is crucial for an industrial building to ensure that the carbon emission levels in the building are within the safe bracket, which is why it is imperative to hire a building safety company that installs reliable carbon monoxide detectors.
+It is crucial for an industrial building to ensure that the carbon emission levels are within the safe bracket.
+It is imperative to hire a building safety company that installs reliable carbon monoxide detectors.

 For more information about emergency planning, check out this blog post.

 Industrial building safety should be every facility’s top concern.
-Ensuring that you meet all safety standards will improve an operation’s performance and also save costs by eliminating the possibility of injuries and damages.
-Our mission is to keep Alberta residents safe by providing building protection with state-of-the-art sprinkler systems, fire alarms, carbon monoxide detectors, protecting them from fires, power outages, intruders, and more.
+Ensuring you meet all safety standards will improve an operation’s performance and save costs by eliminating the possibility of injuries and damages.
+Our mission is to protect Alberta residents by providing building protection with state-of-the-art sprinkler systems, fire alarms, and carbon monoxide detectors, protecting them from fires, power outages, intruders, and more.